-The Prince of Oversight
+Jason Chaffetz: The Prince of Oversight

 He promised that Trump won’t get an entirely free ride under his watch.
 “Somebody’ll do something stupid at some point, and we’ll be all over it.”
 But, he added, “I think the people who voted for Donald Trump went into it with eyes wide open.
 Everybody knew he was rich, everybody knew he had lots of different entanglements … These other little intrigues about a wealthy family making money is a bit of a sideshow.”

 If this is not quite the attitude you’re hoping to see in a designated Washington watchdog, you aren’t alone.
 Chaffetz has spent much of the Trump presidency thus far taking flak for his apparent partisanship.
-In just the past month, he has been booed off the stage by constituents at a townhall meeting, had his office flooded with angry phone calls after saying on CNN that poor Americans could afford health insurance if they simply didn’t buy the latest iPhone, and found himself embroiled in a public feud with comedian Rosie O’Donnell.
-At home in Utah, he faces an increasingly well-funded and concerted campaign to unseat him next year, complete with a dedicated Super PAC and a cast of challengers from both right and left.
+In just the past month, he has been booed off the stage by constituents at a town-hall meeting, had his office flooded with angry phone calls after saying on CNN that poor Americans could afford health insurance if they simply didn’t buy the latest iPhone, and found himself embroiled in a public feud with comedian Rosie O’Donnell.
+At home in Utah, he faces an increasingly well-funded and concerted campaign to unseat him next year, complete with a dedicated super PAC and a cast of challengers from both right and left.
 Their common case against Chaffetz boils down to hypocrisy: How can the same guy who was champing at the bit to expose President Clinton’s sins now justify giving Trump a pass?

 Chaffetz now faces the greatest conundrum of his career—how to balance the weight of his current responsibilities with his own outsize personal ambitions.
 As oversight chairman, he is tasked with being a fair-minded guardian of good government; as an aspiring GOP power-player, he is in pursuit of conservative stardom and higher office.
 In Donald Trump’s Washington, he may soon have to choose which matters more.